Volume 31, Supplement—May 2025

 Figure 2

 Figure 2.
 Mixture of distributions model applied to allelic distance data from 5 years of routine whole-genome sequencing for epidemiologic surveillance of Shiga toxin–producing Escherichia coli, France, 2018–2022.
-A) Number of components fit to the data distribution; B) threshold represented as a probability of belonging to the distribution.
+A) Number of components fit to the data distribution; B) threshold represented as the probability of belonging to the first distribution.
 Shiga toxin–producing Escherichia coli serotypes are shown for each panel.
 Black line indicates global estimated density; black circles, probability of belonging to first distribution for each observed allelic or single-nucleotide polymorphism distance; red line, largest allelic or single-nucleotide polymorphism distance that has a 50% probability of belonging to the first distribution.
 Comp, component.